Chartres Cathedral: French Revolution and 19th century

 Early in the French Revolution a mob attacked and began to destroy the sculpture on the north porch, but was stopped by a larger crowd of townspeople.
 The local Revolutionary Committee decided to destroy the cathedral via explosives and asked a local architect to find the best place to set the explosions.
 He saved the building by pointing out that the vast amount of rubble from the demolished building would so clog the streets it would take years to clear away.
 The cathedral, like Notre Dame de Paris and other major cathedrals, became the property of the French State and worship was halted until the time of Napoleon, but it was not further damaged.

 In 1836, due to the negligence of workmen, a fire began which destroyed the lead-covered wooden roof and the two belfries, but the building structure and the stained glass were untouched.
 The old roof was replaced by a copper-covered roof on an iron frame.
 At the time, the framework over the crossing had the largest span of any iron-framed construction in Europe.

 World War II

-The Second World War, in France, was a battle between the Allies and Axis powers of Germany and Italy.
+The Second World War, in France, was fought between the Allies and Axis powers of Germany and Italy.
 In July 1944, the British and Canadians found themselves restrained just south of Caen.
 The Americans and their five divisions planned an alternative route to the Germans.
 While some Americans headed west and south, others found themselves in a sweep east of Caen that led them behind the frontline of the German forces.
 Hitler ordered the German commissioner, Kluge, to head west to cut off the Americans.
 This ultimately led the Allies to Chartres in mid-August 1944.

-On August 16, 1944, the cathedral was saved from destruction thanks to the American colonel Welborn Barton Griffith Jr. (1901–1944), who questioned the order he was given to target the cathedral.
+On 16 August 1944, the cathedral was saved from destruction thanks to the American colonel Welborn Barton Griffith Jr. (1901–1944), who questioned the order he was given to target the cathedral.
 The Americans believed that the steeples and towers were being used as an observation post for German artillery.